 October 24, 2019

-Dr. André Corriveau joined the Canadian Partnership Against Cancer’s Board of Directors in 2019.
+Dr. André Corriveau joined the Canadian Partnership Against Cancer’s Board of Directors in 2019 and serves as Vice-Chair of the Board.

 Dr. Corriveau is a health services delivery and public health consultant who served as the Chief Public Health Officer with the Department of Health and Social Services, Government of the Northwest Territories from October 1997 to February 2009 and from June 2012 to August 2018.
 From 2009-12, Dr. Corriveau was Chief Medical Officer of Health for Alberta Health Services.
 Prior to that, he was a family physician and Director of Professional Services for the Inuulitsivik Health Centre in Nunavik, Quebec as well as regional medical officer of health in Nova Scotia.